sebastianspicker/inner-echo/README.md

 A working tree for inner-echo with an evolving implementation history.

 ## Overview
-inner-echo is moving through bootstrap push work.
+inner-echo is moving through steady build work.

 ## Status
-Working state: bootstrap.
+Project phase: bootstrap.

 ## Usage
-- Made the the main flow assumptions easier to check later.
+- Made the video assumptions easier to check later.